 Sensei Travis Boggs - TEAM USA Coach - 2016 JJIF World Championships - Wroclaw, Poland

-Sensei Travis Boggs, Owner / Chief Instructor of Kenukan Academy (serving the Kansas City area since 1968 - Johnson County's oldest martial arts academy) and member of the USA Team Development and National Coaching Committees, was selected as a TEAM USA Coach for the 2016 International Ju-Jitsu Federation (JJIF) World Championship held in Wroclaw, Poland.
+Sensei Travis Boggs, Owner / Chief Instructor of Kenukan Academy (serving the Kansas City area since 1968 - Johnson County's oldest martial arts academy), was selected as a TEAM USA Coach for the 2016 International Ju-Jitsu Federation (JJIF) World Championship held in Wroclaw, Poland.
+Below are some of the photos from that event:

 Kenukan Academy